groc-prog/pyneo4j-ogm/docs/Models.md

 #### Instance.delete()

 The `delete()` method can be used to delete the graph entity tied to the current model instance.
-Once deleted, the model instance will be marked as `destroyed` and any further operations on it will raise a `InstanceDestroyed` exception.
+Once deleted, the model instance will be marked as `destroyed` and any further operations on it will raise a `InstanceDestroyedError` exception.

 ```python
 ## In this context, the developer `john` has been created before and is seen as `hydrated` (aka it